kiritosahai/pdf_merger/README.md

 Split a single PDF into separate pages

-Use these features directly in a browser without installing any software
+Use these features directly in a browser without installing extra software

 The app is designed with a clean interface, smooth navigation, mobile-friendly layout, and efficient backend processing.